 High Risk Erosion Site Evaluations

 Onsite evaluations of properties within High Risk Erosion areas are necessary to determine the current location of these setbacks.
-The setback locations dictate the permittable location of a home and septic system and if there are any restrictions on the design of the home or addition to an existing home.
+The setback locations dictate the permittable location of a home and septic system and can impose restrictions on the design of a home or addition to an existing home.